AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/how_to_compile_contract.md

 }
 ```

-Read more about interacting with contracts using `aztec.js` [here](../../tutorials/aztecjs-getting-started.md).
+Read more about interacting with contracts using `aztec.js` [by following this tutorial](../../../tutorials/codealong/aztecjs-getting-started.md).

 ### Aztec.nr interfaces

-An Aztec.nr contract can [call a function](writing_contracts/call_functions.md) in another contract via `context.call_private_function` or `context.call_public_function`.
+An Aztec.nr contract can [call a function](./writing_contracts/call_functions.md) in another contract via `context.call_private_function` or `context.call_public_function`.
 However, this requires manually assembling the function selector and manually serializing the arguments, which is not type-safe.

 To make this easier, the compiler automatically generates interface structs that expose a convenience method for each function listed in a given contract artifact.
 These structs are intended to be used from another contract project that calls into the current one.

-Below is an example of interface usage generated from the [Token](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/noir-contracts/contracts/token_contract/src/main.nr) contract, used from the [FPC](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/noir-contracts/contracts/fpc_contract/src/main.nr):
+Below is an example of interface usage generated from the [Token (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/noir-contracts/contracts/token_contract/src/main.nr) contract, used from the [FPC (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/noir-contracts/contracts/fpc_contract/src/main.nr):

 ```rust
 contract FPC {